Clayesmore School A GSG School

 Clayesmore is a thriving, forward-looking boarding and day school where both prep and senior pupils share the same idyllic setting.
 Clayesmore's all through provision means that pupils can make a worry free step up to senior school accompanied by a sense of familiarity, but with a change in staff, timetable and buildings that marks a new stage in their education.
 It also means siblings can go to school together; an added advantage much appreciated by busy parents.

-n.
 A wide range of activity, both in and out of the classroom, gives the school a real buzz and provides a wealth of opportunity.
 Academic results for a mixed ability school are impressive at all levels and the highly regarded learning support department offers individual attention, exam strategies and effective study skills.

-When you add to the mix some welcoming boarding accommodation, nurturing pastoral care and boundless opportunities to shine, its clear that Clayesmore offers a winning combination.
+When you add to the mix some welcoming boarding accommodation, nurturing pastoral care and boundless opportunities to shine, it's clear that Clayesmore offers a winning combination.
 Clayesmore's range of A-level subjects is also expanding and it now offers Psychology and Photography as well as new BTECs in Hospitality, Sport and ICT.
 Along with these impressive improvements, the majority of students also get into the university of their choice.

-Providing a seamless education from 2-18 years, Clayesmore is a flourishing school offering excitement, opportunity and a confidence boosting family atmosphere. ...Read more
+Providing a seamless education from 7-18 years, Clayesmore is a flourishing school offering excitement, opportunity and a confidence boosting family atmosphere. ...Read more

 Do you know this school?